johan-backstrom/data-cow/README.md

 ## Configuration

-There a few different ways in which Data Cow can be configured to suit your needs.
-Configuration options are passed to DataCow using the withConfiguration() method.
+There are a few different ways in which Data Cow can be configured to suit your needs.
+Configuration options are passed to DataCow using the withConfiguration() method or set in a static context.
 With javas lambda functions there are two different ways to specify the config, either with a lambda or with a function reference.

-Of course, withConfiguration returns the data cow object to multiple configurations options can be chained together.
+Of course, the ```withConfiguration``` method returns the data cow object to allow multiple configurations options to be chained together.

-Examples:
+Examples of instance config:

 ```java
 Person p = DataCow.generateDairyFor(Person.class)